 Boquerones (for as better known as Anchovies) are quite popular across the world, so no wonder, they are also popular tapas in Valencian bars.

-The recipe is quite straightforward – small, “silver”-type fish (usually sardines) are cleaned, cut in half and filleted then soaked in the water with salt.
+The recipe is quite straightforward – small, “silver”-type fish (usually sardines) are cleaned, cut in half, and filleted then soaked in the water with salt.
 Following this step, boquerones are marinated in a mixture of vinegar and olive oil seasoned with garlic and parsley.
-They are served cold, sprinkled with virgin olive oil and sometimes garnished with brown olives or capers.
+They are served cold, sprinkled with virgin olive oil, and sometimes garnished with brown olives or capers.

 8. Russian Salad (Ensaladilla Rusa)

 It is one of the most popular salads (and tapas) in Valencia.
-The typical recipe calls for cooked potatoes, carrots and eggs (only whites) as well as the premium Spanish tuna known as Bonito del Norte (usually canned).
+The typical recipe calls for cooked potatoes, carrots, and eggs (only whites) as well as the premium Spanish tuna known as Bonito del Norte (usually canned).
 Because the latter is one of the crucial factors setting the flavor of the salad, few words of explanation for foodies.
 Bonito del Norte is not exactly the regular tuna fish (it shares the wider family including tuna but also mackerel …).
-Due to its smooth texture and rich taste it is considered as a delicacy.
+Due to its smooth texture and rich taste, it is considered a delicacy.
 The name Bonito del Norte (what can be translated as “Beauty of the North”) comes from the fact that this fish is traditionally harvested in Northern Spain (Bay of Biscay).

 After this short “clarification” back to the salad – it also includes pickles adding their characteristic tangy, sour taste.
 Some recipes also call for canned peas or asparagus.
-Once all these ingredients (all cut in small cubes) are mixed, usually few spoons of “water” from the pickles and oil from bonito tuna are added.
+Once all these ingredients (all cut into small cubes) are mixed, usually a few spoons of “water” from the pickles and oil from bonito tuna are added.
 In the final stage (just before serving), the salad is mixed with mayonnaise and sprinkled with virgin olive oil for an extra “Mediterranean” touch.
 Traditionally, the Russian Salad is served with bread sticks.

 One may ask why this delicacy is called “Russian”?
 Well, the name reflects the origin of this heavenly “invention”.
-For the first time it was introduced in 1860 by L. Olivier in Moscow’s restaurant “Hermitage”.
+For the first time, it was introduced in 1860 by L. Olivier in Moscow’s restaurant “Hermitage”.
 Obviously, due to widespread popularity across the world, the original salad gained countless local versions and one of them is the Valencian Ensaladilla Rusa.

 9. Titaina

-As everything reaching “heavenly” levels of taste, titaina needs quite time-consuming preparation.
+As everything reaches “heavenly” levels of taste, titaina needs quite time-consuming preparation.
 This is because almost every ingredient must be prepared separately.
 However, the final result justifies the “sacrifice”.
 The titaina is usually served in clay pots with bread but often is also offered as a pie (“Titaina coca) or used as a filling for empanadas.
 In any form, it is a delightful experience combining the flavors of Mediterranean gardens and the sea.

-Some bars and restaurants, will serve titania-like dishes under different names, often associated with “ratatouille” or “asadillo”.
+Some bars and restaurants will serve titania-like dishes under different names, often associated with “ratatouille” or “asadillo”.
 Well, keep in mind that while titaina’s composition may vary depending on the “innovative spirit of the chef”, the traditional one must always be made from fresh products (so no canned tomatoes) and Tonyina de Sorra!

 10. Iberian Jamón (Iberian Ham)

 The recipe for Iberian jamón tapa is pretty straightforward: toasted slices of bread (usually ciabatta) with a touch of garlic and ripe tomatoes (freshy cut garlic and tomato rubbed against the slice of bread) is topped with finely cut slices of jamón iberico.
-Obviously jamon can be accompanied by many other ingredients like for example yellow cheese, fruit etc….
+Obviously, jamon can be accompanied by many other ingredients like for example yellow cheese, fruit etc….
 However, these are not preferred options when you really want to experience the heavenly nature of the jamón iberico de ballota.
 The nice touch to this tapa will be a fresh mint leaf as it will add contrast of colors and freshness of its unique aroma.